expo/expo/docs/pages/versions/v37.0.0/index.md

 ## These packages work in bare React Native apps too

 The easiest way to create a bare React Native app with support for the Expo SDK is `npx create-react-native-app myapp`.
-If you have an app that you would like to add one of these packages too, read about [integrating into existing apps](../../bare/existing-apps/).
+If you have an existing app that you would like to add Expo SDK packages to, read about [integrating into existing apps](../../bare/existing-apps/).

 ## Each Expo SDK version depends on a React Native version